Navigating to History in Command

 ⟶ (Right arrow key)

-Allows you to go forwards one frame at a time.
+Allows you to go forward one frame at a time.

 ⟵ (Left arrow key)

-Allows you to go backwards one frame at a time.
+Allows you to go backward one frame at a time.

 ⟶ (Right arrow key + Hold)

 Allows you to go forward at ~10 frames a second (slower than normal playback).

 Allows you to go backward at ~10 frames a second (slower than normal playback).

 In the mobile app, you initiate a search from a live feed and scrub back in time which is slightly different than the browser experience.
 The smooth and simple scrubbing method elegantly complements the touch screen capabilities of the mobile device while permitting easy navigation between real-time and historical viewing.